 It is not uncommon to see ants on lovage plants too.
 These ants aren’t actually harmful to the plants, but their presence is the sign of another problem.
 Ants like aphids – they actually farm them so they can harvest their excrement, called honeydew.
 If see ants on your lovage, this probably means that you have aphids, which are attracted to the plant’s sticky juices.
 Aphids can usually be removed with a strong spray from a hose.
 Neem oil is also effective.

 Not all pests of lovage plants are truly pests.
 Lovage flowers attract small parasitic wasps.
 These wasps lay their eggs inside other bugs – when the egg hatches, the larva eats its way out through its host.
-Because of this, having flowering lovage in your garden is actually good for deterring pests that might bother other plants.
+It is because of this, having flowering lovage in your garden is actually good for deterring pests that might bother other plants.